 Pop groups from the West Midlands were also featured on Thank Your Lucky Stars.
-These included; Keith Powell and The Valets, The Redcaps, Pat Wayne and The Beachcombers, The Sundowners, Gerry Levene and The Avengers, The Applejacks, The Brumbeats, The Wolves, The Rockin' Berries, The Moody Blues, The Spencer Davis Group, The Fortunes, The Uglys, and The Craig.
+These included; Keith Powell and The Valets, The Redcaps, Pat Wayne and The Beachcombers, The Sundowners, Gerry Levene and The Avengers, The Applejacks, The Brumbeats, The Wolves, The Rockin' Berries, The Moody Blues, The Modernaires, The Spencer Davis Group, The Fortunes, The Uglys, and The Craig.

 Sadly, very little video remains today of Thank Your Lucky Stars despite the hundreds of episodes made.
 As with many British TV shows made during the 1960s, shortsightedness along with pressure to economize resulted in the expensive video tapes re-used, erased, or thrown away.
 This could be why the program has been mostly forgotten in contrast to other similar shows of which more footage still exists.